What DFW listeners can still monitor today

 Is Dallas Police Department radio encrypted?

 Partially.
-Dallas PD upgraded to a new P25 radio system in 2023 with encryption capability, but main dispatch and patrol channels remain largely accessible (~75% of routine traffic).
+Dallas PD upgraded to a P25 radio system in 2023 that supports encryption, but main dispatch and patrol channels remain largely accessible, roughly 75% of routine traffic.
 SWAT, narcotics, and some tactical units are encrypted.
-The department has expressed intent to move toward full encryption, but community engagement can help preserve current access.
+The department has signaled interest in moving toward full encryption.
+Community pressure can affect that outcome.

 Can I listen to Dallas police scanner online?

 Yes.
 Several Broadcastify feeds cover Dallas Police and surrounding agencies.
-Dallas Fire-Rescue also remains fully accessible.
+Dallas Fire-Rescue remains fully accessible.
 Search for 'Dallas' or 'Dallas County' on Broadcastify.com to find active streams.
-You can also access the Dallas Police Active Calls portal for incident information.
+The Dallas Police Active Calls portal also provides real-time incident data.

 Why did the 2016 Dallas shooting affect encryption decisions?

-The July 7, 2016 ambush that killed five Dallas officers became a justification for increased security measures, including radio encryption.
-However, it's worth noting that open radio communications during that tragedy helped coordinate the emergency response and kept the public informed.
-There's no evidence that scanner access contributed to the attack.
+The July 7, 2016 ambush killed five Dallas officers and became a justification for radio encryption in the years that followed.
+Open radio communications during the attack actually helped coordinate the emergency response and kept the public informed.
+There is no evidence that scanner access contributed to the shooting in any way.

 What scanner do I need for Dallas area agencies?

 Dallas area agencies use P25 digital systems.
-For Dallas PD and Dallas County, you'll need a P25-capable scanner like the Uniden SDS100 or Whistler TRX-1.
-However, many surrounding cities on NTIRN are fully encrypted and cannot be monitored regardless of equipment.
-Check RadioReference before purchasing.
+For Dallas PD and Dallas County you need a P25-capable scanner, such as the Uniden SDS100 or Whistler TRX-1.
+Many surrounding cities on NTIRN are fully encrypted and cannot be monitored regardless of equipment.
+Check RadioReference before buying.

 How does Dallas compare to Houston and San Antonio?

-Dallas is more encrypted than Houston but less than you might expect.
-Houston keeps main dispatch open with only tactical channels encrypted.
-San Antonio has a 30+ year media access program where newsrooms can purchase terminals with encryption keys.
-Dallas sits in the middle but the DFW suburbs are heavily encrypted.
+Dallas encrypts more than Houston, which keeps main dispatch open with only tactical channels locked.
+San Antonio has run a media access program for over 30 years, letting newsrooms buy terminals with encryption keys installed.
+Dallas sits between those two models, and the DFW suburbs are heavily encrypted through NTIRN.

 What is the NTIRN system and why is it encrypted?

-The North Texas Interoperable Radio Network (NTIRN) is a regional P25 system covering multiple DFW agencies.
-Many cities on NTIRN have chosen full encryption - our March 2026 data found 24 agencies with 59+ encrypted talkgroups.
-Irving alone has 26 encrypted talkgroups on this system.
+The North Texas Interoperable Radio Network is a regional P25 system used by multiple DFW agencies.
+Many cities on NTIRN have chosen full encryption.
+As of March 2026, 24 agencies run 59 or more encrypted talkgroups on the system.
+Irving alone accounts for 26 encrypted talkgroups.

 Is Fort Worth police encrypted?

-Fort Worth PD is mostly encrypted on their dispatch channels, so it's not available on scanner feeds.
-However, Fort Worth Fire remains clear.
-This differs from Dallas, where police dispatch is still largely accessible.
+Fort Worth PD dispatch channels are mostly encrypted and not available on scanner feeds.
+Fort Worth Fire remains open.
+That differs from Dallas, where police dispatch is still largely accessible.

 What about Dallas Fire-Rescue?

-Good news: Dallas Fire-Rescue remains fully accessible to the public on both P25 scanners and online streaming services.
+Dallas Fire-Rescue remains fully accessible on P25 scanners and online streaming services.
 Fire and EMS dispatch are not encrypted and can be monitored for emergency awareness.